How to Cure a Hangover

 The next day

-- Drink plenty of water.
+- Drink plenty of water, address the dehydration.

 - Avoid coffee if you’re feeling unwell, it’s a diuretic and can further irritate your digestive system.

 - Eat small healthy meals regularly.
 Be kind to your gut and avoid a big greasy breakfast which is going to give your digestive system even more to worry about.
+Some fat is fine (ie; buttery toast might help) but don’t overdo it, especially if you’re not used to greasy meals.

 - Try not to take aspirin or ibuprofen, they too can aggravate your gut.

 - Eggs could help your body recover quicker as they contain cysteine.
-Cysteine breaks down acetaldehyde, a nasty byproduct produced when we metabolise alcohol.
+Cysteine breaks down acetaldehyde, a nasty by-product produced when we metabolise alcohol.

 - Boost your B vitamins with whole-grains, seeds and legumes to replace those that the alcohol destroyed.